How to Handle Sexual Predators

 There are individuals who are so toxic that their presence threatens us all.
 They self–identify by their conduct.
 And we cannot protect ourselves from monsters by calling them by another name.

 If prison cannot rehabilitate, it can at least incapacitate.
 If we cannot transform sexual predators, we certainly can contain them.

-A society that has no problem with life sentences for repetitive armed robbers (on habitual–offender grounds), but on grounds that the sexual predator is sick permits predatory pedophiles to serve serial alternative sentences until the offender reaches critical mass and kills, is itself sick in the classical sense by acting against self–interest.
+A society that has no problem with life sentences for repetitive armed robbers (on habitual–offender grounds), but permits predatory pedophiles to serve serial "alternative" sentences (on grounds that the sexual predator is "sick"), until such offenders reach critical mass and rape-torture-kill results, is itself sick in the classical sense ... because it is acting against self–interest.

 Would we have to build new prisons to contain those committed to longer terms?
 Probably not.
 And certainly not if we use creative and alternative sentencing options for nonviolent offenders.
 Safety will never be a no–cost proposition, but we can at least work to make it cost–effective.